A Treatise Of Human Nature by David Hume

 Problems – One problem with this theory is one can have a malfunctioning or electrically dead brain and still have an intact brain.
-This suggests that the brain is not the locale of personal identity.
 Moreover, the brain’s physical structure changes over time even if the neurons are relatively stable.
+All of this suggests that the physical brain is not the locale of personal identity.

 Memory Theory– x is the same as y because they possess the same memories.
 (This explains the prince and cobbler, the prince is still the prince even in the cobbler’s body, and it appears to make post-mortem existence possible.)

 We might revise memory theory to deal with these objections by introducing the “memory-links theory.”
-In this theory x is y because there is a chain of memories linking a person; persons have identity based on psychological continuity.
+In this theory, x is y because there is a chain of memories linking a person; persons have an identity based on psychological continuity.
 The problem here is how much psychological continuity there really is.
 Still the idea of psychological continuity appears to be a good candidate for what we mean by personal identity.